 This blog is based on a submission to Surrey County Council regarding application SCC Ref 2018/0152 for the drilling of four more hydrocarbon wells and one reinjection well, site expansion, workover and sidetrack drilling, and production from six wells for 25 years at Horse Hill.
+For a related post with instructions on how to object see here.

 - The strata targeted by the proposed wells are interbedded micrites (references to the “Kimmeridge Limestones” are misleading) and shales of very low permeability – an unconventional reservoir.
 Unconventional reservoirs likely require stimulation such as acidisation or hydraulic fracturing to produce commercial quantities of hydrocarbons.